With Live Mount, you can run a virtual machine directly from a stored backup for that VM.

 Virtual machines that are live mounted are intended for short term use—not for production.
 Changes to live mounted VMs or their data are not retained when the virtual machine expires.
 The VM expiration period is specified in the lifecycle policy.

 You can include a policy option to migrate live mounted VMs to a different datastore after the initial live mount expires.
-The migration option is only supported for streaming backups and IntelliSnap backup copies.
+You can use the migration option only for streaming backups and IntelliSnap backup copies.
+For more information, see create a life cycle policy.

 - Live mounts must specify a destination that is different from the source VM.
 Only out-of-place live mounts are supported.

-To enable the Live Mount feature for non-admin users, create a life cycle policy that identifies resources and specifies parameters for live mount users.
+- To enable non-admin users to perform live mount operations, create a life cycle policy that supports live mount operations.

 If no life cycle policy is defined for live mounts, the Command Center administrator (who belongs to the master user group) or an MSP administrator (who is assigned the Master role) can perform live mounts without specifying a life cycle policy.